scottgoering/HeaterMeter-wiki/Upgrading-LinkMeter-1to2.md

 # Upgrading LinkMeter v1 to v2
 This document covers important changes to the LinkMeter package from v1 to v2.
+The LinkMeter v2 release is based on OpenWrt r27923 / LuCI r7342.

 ### HeaterMeter
 LinkMeter v2 requires the HeaterMeter (arduino) software be at least after the July 1st version for proper operation.